Kubernetes

 What is Kubespray?

-What makes Kubespray stand out is its flexibility.
-It supports multiple Linux distributions, including Stretch Ubuntu and Kinvolk Debian Bullseye, and is compatible with various cloud providers and on-premise servers, even on bare metal.
-This adaptability allows you to deploy Kubernetes clusters according to your own rules and specific environmental needs.
+Kubespray handles the tasks of standing up a Kubernetes cluster with K3s using Ansible playbooks.
+It supports multiple Linux distributions, including Ubuntu and Debian Bullseye, among others and it is compatible with various cloud providers and on-premise servers, even on bare metal.

 Installing Ansible